Hydrogen Fuel Cells vs Hydrogen Combustion Engines

 Hydrogen Filling Station Pump in the UK

-Hydrogen Combustion vs Fuel Cell Technology:
+Hydrogen Combustion vs Hyrdogen Fuel Cells

 Are hydrogen vehicles classed as EVs?